Julian-dev28/okx-solana-accelerate-hackathon/SUBMISSION_GUIDE.md

 ### Step 5: Add Your Project Files

 1. Fill out the `README.md` with your project details
-2. Complete the `TEAM.md` with information about your team
-3. Update `submission.yaml` with your project metadata
+2. Update `submission.yaml` with your project metadata
-4. Add any additional files needed (screenshots, code, etc.)
+3. Add any additional files needed (screenshots, code, etc.)

 ### Step 6: Commit and Push Your Changes